Communicable diseases and immunization

 Person suffering from a communicable disease — an individual who has been diagnosed with a communicable disease by using methods accepted by medical science.

-The data collection for the Estonian Communicable Diseases Registry is carried out under the framework of the national communicable diseases monitoring system.
+The data collection for the Estonian Communicable Diseases Register is carried out under the framework of the national communicable diseases monitoring system.
 The data collection source document is the "Notice of a person suffering from a communicable disease", which is filled in with each diagnosed communicable disease case to be registered.
-Data suppliers to the Estonian Communicable Diseases Registry are all health care providers of the Republic of Estonia.
+Data suppliers to the Estonian Communicable Diseases Register are all health care providers of the Republic of Estonia.

 Data of sexually transmitted diseases 1998-2007 are in a separate table (NH04) because up to 2007, the data on the subject was collected by the National Institute for Health Development with the report "Skin and venereal diseases".
 The Health Board (then The Health Protection Inspectorate) started collecting data on sexually transmitted diseases from 2005.